 Saplunara Beach, Mljet

-This Croatian sandy beach is actually gorgeous lagoon filled with unique but endangered sea life species.
-The beach is part of a long cove that’s actually split in two parts – Big and Small Saplunara.
+This Croatian sandy beach is a gorgeous lagoon filled with unique but endangered sea life species.
+The beach is part of a long cove that’s split into two parts – Big and Small Saplunara.

 Omis Beach, Omis